Mc-Zen/quill/README.md

 ## Examples

 Some show-off examples, loosely replicating figures from [Quantum Computation and Quantum Information by M. Nielsen and I. Chuang](https://www.cambridge.org/highereducation/books/quantum-computation-and-quantum-information/01E10196D0A682A6AEFFEA52D53BE9AE#overview).
-The code for these examples can be found in the [example folder](./examples/) or in the [user guide][guide].
+The code for these examples can be found in the [example folder][examples] or in the [user guide][guide].

 <div align="center">
   <img alt="Quantum teleportation circuit" src="https://github.com/user-attachments/assets/f371d9b9-e9ab-49a7-a728-7fa94d958a8a">